 Alice Corble (she/her) Dr Alice Corble is Lecturer in Library & Information Studies and Leverhulme Trust Early Career Fellow, at UCL, with a practitioner background in librarianship and community organising.
 Her current research examines academic library development and living archival legacies through decolonial and reparative justice frameworks, across transnational Caribbean and British contexts.

-Ioanna Noula (PhD) is a childhood and digital citizenship expert.
-She is Senior Leader of Operations at the Internet Commission, a non-profit organisation that advances the accountability of online platforms evaluating their practices and governance of user-generated content moderation.
-She leads research in the area of corporate digital responsibility and her current work focuses on the subject of corporate citizenship and ethical business governance in the digital age.
-She has previously worked in Higher Education as a researcher at the UCL-Institute of Education, the University of Leeds and LSE’s Department of Media and Communications where she is a Visiting Fellow since 2016.
+Ioanna Noula (PhD) is a researcher and advisor on children’s rights, tech policy, digital citizenship and governance.
+She is the ounder and project lead of COR, the Children’s Online Redress Sandbox.
+Ioanna was one of the co-founders of the Internet Commission, an independent non-profit organisation with the mission to advance online platforms’ accountability and ethical business practice.
+She has also worked in Higher Education as a researcher at the UCL-Institute of Education, the University of Leeds and LSE’s Department of Media and Communications where she is a Visiting Fellow since 2016.

-Jane Joo Park is a doctoral student in strategic management at the WHU – Otto Beisheim School of Management (Germany) where she is researching the role of diversity and inclusion and the influence of social movements in organizational strategy.
+Jane Joo Park is Director of Philanthropy at Ann Arbor Area Community Foundation.
 She has extensive experience in philanthropy as both a professional fundraiser and fundraising consultant working with an array of organizations in the arts, education, humanitarian aid, and international NGOS among others.
-A long-time novice photographer, she is the mother of three children and lives with her family in Essen, Germany.
+A long-time novice photographer, she is the mother of three children and lives with her family in Ann Arbor.
+Michigan.

-Claire Prater is an experienced Project Manager, she has worked on many UK, European and international projects and events with various companies including Royal Mail International, the Foreign and Commonwealth Office and the University of Sussex.
-During her time at University for Sussex Claire was the project coordinator for the Connectors Study (2014- 2017) enjoying her time on this challenging and varied project.
-Claire now works for the European Social Work Research Association, she is directly responsible for the day-to-day management of the Association as well as supporting and organising various elements of ESWRA including the Board, Committees and the Seminar series as well as providing support and advice for the yearly European Conference for Social Work Research.
-Claire lives in Hove, UK, with her two children, well young adults, two elderly cats and a very unruly garden.
+Claire Prater is an experienced Project Manager having worked nationally and internationally with various companies including Royal Mail International, the Foreign and Commonwealth Office, and the University of Sussex.
+She is the Executive Manager of European Social Work Research Association where she is directly responsible for the day-to-day management of the Association and provides support to the ESWRA Board, Committees, Seminar series, and annual conference.
+Claire lives in Hove, U.K., with her two children (well young adults!), two elderly cats, and a very unruly garden.
 She enjoys swimming in the sea …. in the summer!

 The Children’s Photography Archive website is bought to you by Apostolis Troulitakis.